 All of our Weinor awning fabrics are coloured using a process called spinneret dyeing.
 This involves dyeing the fibres before they are spun into yarn rather than dyeing the fabric once it has been woven.
 This gives a much greater depth of colour and your awning will look better for longer.

 Awning fabrics are made up of several panels which are joined to create the desired width of the awning.
 Over the years it has been proven that sewn awning seams last longer than glued ones and the risk of ripples along the seam is lower.
 Choose a thread that is the same colour of the fabric for an almost invisible seam.
 Some people worry that rainwater could penetrate through the seam holes, but this is very unlikely – when tilted at 14 degrees, rainwater will simply run off the awning and minuscule particles of dirt will actually fill the holes soon after installation.

 Best Awning Fabric for Weather Protection

 An awning fabric with water-repellent properties is essential to prolonging the life of your awning fabric as it allows water to run off rather than soak in and cause mildew or mould to form.
 Look out for a Teflon fabric finish for ultimate protection from dirt, water and UV rays.
 All of our Weinor awning fabrics have a protective coating called Hi-Clean which guards the fabric against water and dirt.

-If you would like more advice on which awning fabric would best suit your needs and style, get in touch to talk to one of our awning experts.
+Choosing the right fabric for your awning is key to creating the best possible shading solution for your home, garden or commercial property.
+If you would like more advice on which awning fabric would best suit your shading needs, please get in touch to talk to one of our friendly awning experts.